This is a ‘Complete Buyer’s Guide’ to help you through the process of buying a new bed and mattress in 2022.

 As discussed earlier, you can generally negotiate at least 30 – 40% off the recommended retail price in a retail store.

-If you’re not in a position to pay all of the cost of a new mattress upfront, most bedding companies (online and retail stores) have finance options to help you manage the cost of your new purchase.
+If you’re not in a position to pay the full cost of a new mattress upfront, most bedding companies (online and retail stores) offer finance options to help you manage the cost of your new purchase.

 Some of the popular finance options offered by bedding retailers include Afterpay, Zip, and Humm.
 Here is our summary of each of the major interest free payment options available in Australia.
 Be sure to check with the individual store to see what finance options they offer.